 We didn’t think much of it at the time.
 It wasn’t until several years later when I found a book called, The Out-of-Sync Child, that I began to realize both of our sons were on the autism spectrum – just on opposite ends of the spectrum.

 This realization ignited a fire in me.
 I had to figure out a way to help our kids be as successful as possible, despite their unique challenges.
 Aside from my tenacious pursuit of answers (and many, many prayers,) several serendipitous events came about when they were needed most.
 There was the friend who suggested the initial screening for a neurodevelopmental disorder (which we had to find on our own, drive five hours round trip to and pay for out-of-pocket).
-My sister, who worked in Washington State with adults with intellectual and developmental disorders (IDD), came back from a training sharing a new treatment approach called HANDLE.
+My sister, who worked in Washington State with adults with intellectual and developmental disabilities (IDD), came back from a training sharing a new treatment approach called HANDLE.
 And then there was my own increasing knowledge around exercise.
 The more trainings I received for teaching adults how to move physically to optimize mind, body and spirit, the more I recognized the importance of movement for my children’s healthy development.
 There were many books, journal articles, and conversations with other parents that aided me along the way.
 I have included some of these under my Resources tab.

 Of all the discoveries, the HANDLE Institute approach was the most impactful.
 Developed by Judith Bluestone, a woman born with severe neurodevelopmental differences herself, HANDLE practices focus on making structural and functional changes to the brain.
 Repeated physical and eye movement patterns, environmental and nutritional changes help to alter brain wiring to better organize sensory processing, which improves nervous system function.
 Learning about the importance of the vestibular system was a pivotal moment.
-And later, learning about the importance of integrating primitive reflexes, rounded out my emerging PQ theory.
+And later, learning about the importance of integrating primitive reflexes rounded out my emerging PQ theory.

 The most important takeaway from our experience has been understanding neuroplasticity.
 For the brain and body to change, we must engage in certain activities with enough frequency, at the right level of challenge and for a long enough duration.
 As they say, “use it or lose it.”
 If we want to increase our endurance or build stronger muscles, we have to get a minimum amount of exercise to bring about those adaptations.
 The same thing applies to changing how our brains and nervous systems function.
 We have to have enough consistent exposure to movement, nutrition, social connections and healthy environments to bring about cognitive and social-emotional development.